mhydock/Ship-It/README.md

 After a *Client Type* has been selected, the client can then construct the *Product Brief* using cards selected from the *Product Brief* deck, which includes cards describing features and platforms, with rough guidelines on the tasks required to complete them.

+Lastly, the client gets one *Investment Token* representing the initial investment in the product.
+The client will have the opportunity to acquire more tokens during regular play.
+Their purpose will be explained later.

 ## Playing the Game
 The game is played in three phases:
 1. Negotiation